 Nonessential body fat is the excess adipose tissue that can lead to health problems.

 The percentage of essential and nonessential body fat varies from person to person.
 Men typically have more unnecessary body fat than women.
-This is because women need a higher percentage of essential body fat to support reproductive functions.
+This is because women need more essential body fat to support reproductive functions.

 How to calculate Body Fat Percentage?